-Funded by Sport England and by Lancaster, Pendle and Rossendale Local Authorities, Police Commissioner and other partners to pay for support workers and a project officer, using sport and physical activity to enhance recovery of adults with drug and alcohol problems.
+Funded by Lancashire County Council Public Health and by Lancaster, Pendle and Rossendale Local Authorities, Police Commissioner and other partners to pay for support workers and a project officer, using sport and physical activity to enhance recovery of adults with drug and alcohol problems.
 This funded programme has developed from the pilot Challenge through Sport Initiative and is evolving to work with participants on ESA benefits.
+The projects focus heavily on employability outcomes.